sl4shme/stuff/development/python/exceptions.md

 | module | print the first occurrence of matching warnings for each module where the warning is issued |
 | once | print only the first occurrence of matching warnings, regardless of location |

-Resetwarnings resets the warnings filter.
+`resetwarnings` resets the warnings filter.
 ```python
 warnings.resetwarnings()
 ````

 ##Traceback and frame object
 Traceback objects represent a stack trace of an exception.
 A traceback object is created when an exception occurs.
 When the search for an exception handler unwinds the execution stack, at each unwound level a traceback object is inserted in front of the current traceback.
-When an exception handler is entered, the stack trace is made available to the program.
-It is accessible as the third item of the tuple returned by `sys.exc_info()`.
+When an exception handler is entered, the stack trace is made available to the program via `sys.exc_info()`.
 When the program contains no suitable handler, the stack trace is written (nicely formatted) to the standard error stream.

 `sys.exc_info()` returns a tuple with (Type, Value, Traceback)

-The traceback module provides tools to print tracebacks:
+####Printing a tracebacks
 ```python
 import sys
 import traceback